top of page

 On the left: Land of the Lenni-Lenape, 2013 Autumn Drive, Chadds Ford, PA, by likeaduck, License: CC-BY-2.0.
 On the right: Nanticoke Lenni-Lenape PowWow 2014, image by Larry Wilder, License: CC-BY-2.0

-Refugee Resettlement Program
+Refugee Resettlement Project

-We Save Lives
+We Strive to Save Lives

 On the left: Youth in our Peace Center.